partykit/templates/templates/chat-room/README.md

 The PartyKit server is simply `ChatServer`.
 A new instance is created for each room, which is identified simply by a string.

-So when you run this example locally, you can reach a room at:
+So when you run this example locally, you can reach a room using either WebSockets or HTTP:

 `127.0.0.1:1999/party/a-room-name-goes-here`

-We'll talk about the supported protocols in the next section.
+We'll talk about how to support different protocols in the next section.

 The `ChatServer` class has a couple of instance variables.
 These are kept in memory for as long as the room is active.